 Start with a retro granny square – the one I made with chunky Stylecraft yarn fitted snugly into the base of the box, which is nice and square.

 The inside of the walls of the box are made using rows of double crochet in different colours to form stripes.
-Use a 6mm hook as before and choose whatever Stylecraft Chunky yarn you like – the colour scheme is something you can have fun with.
+Use a 6mm hook as before and choose whatever Stylecraft Chunky yarn you like.

 Making a nice corner